IoT4Sustainability/Internet-of-Things-for-Sustainability/Tutorial 10- Weather Station/readme.md

 ![Connecting-WS](https://user-images.githubusercontent.com/22579849/32729189-cba41690-c837-11e7-9bc4-54398665a13c.JPG) <br />

 ### Exploratory Questions
- 1. How are the server (Intel Galileo) and clients (any connected device that accesses the Intel Galileo webpage)?
+ 1. How are the who are the server and client in this scenario?
 How can we be sure that a message made it to to it's intended recipient?
- 2. If the wanted to
+ 2. Why is it useful to be able to use conditionals (IF statements) in our code?

 ### In this tutorial we did the following.

- 1. Learned about networking and IP addresses
+ 1. Learned about networking and IP addresses.
  2. Walked through the logic for a WeatherStation.
  3. Installed the physical components.
- 4. Updated code after finding the IP address of the board and network credentials
+ 4. Updated code after finding the IP address of the board and network credentials.
- 6. Finished and tested the WeatherStation
+ 6. Finished and tested the WeatherStation.

 ## BONUS CHALLENGE(S)